AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/Understanding Tokens per second in NLP.md

-# Understanding Token per second in NLP
+# Understanding Tokens per second in NLP

 * "Tokens per second" (often abbreviated as tok/s or tokens/s) is a metric used to measure the processing speed of language models, particularly in natural language processing (NLP) tasks.